Employee Retention Through Recognition: A Program Blueprint

 Start with a recognition calendar

 List the moments that should never be missed: onboarding, birthdays, work anniversaries, promotions, project wins, and manager thank-yous.
 Then separate recurring moments from manager-triggered moments.
 Recurring moments need clean data.
-Manager-triggered moments need low friction.
+Manager-triggered moments need to be easy to send.

 Add a message system

-Templates help teams move quickly, but the best messages still include specifics: the employee's contribution, why it mattered, and who noticed.
-A good template should sound like a helpful starting point, not a corporate plaque.
+Templates help teams start with less effort, but the best messages still include the employee's contribution, why it mattered, and who noticed.
+A good template should sound like a helpful starting point, not a formal award script.

 Retention programs fail when they are too abstract.
 Track sends, departments covered, missed milestones, and manager participation.
 If you cannot see whether the program is happening, you cannot improve it.